-For certain reasons certain versions of Microsoft Windows (NT, 2000, XP, 2003 and Vista)2) shifts timestamps of ALL files by one hour once Daylight Saving Time starts and/or finishes3).
-For example, for file created on 2005-02-25 14:00, Windows applications (like Windows Explorer or WinSCP) will show modification time 2005-02-25 15:00, when DST is in effect.
+For certain reasons certain old versions of Microsoft Windows (XP, 2003, Vista and 2008)3 shifts timestamps of ALL files by one hour once Daylight Saving Time starts and/or finishes.4 For example, for file created on 2005-02-25 14:00, Windows applications (like Windows File Explorer or WinSCP) will show modification time 2005-02-25 15:00, when DST is in effect.
 Unfortunately, to allow synchronization functions to work, WinSCP has to apply the same correction to timestamps of remote files as Windows apply to timestamps of local files.
 As the remote operating system, being typically Unix-style, usually does not perform the Windows NT-style correction, you will see by default different timestamps in directory listing of WinSCP, than you see in directory listing on the server (for example in

 ls listing).
 You can change this in session options, but that will render synchronization non-functional.

 If you happen to have the same files locally and remotely with the different timestamps, you can update them without transferring the files again.
 Use function Synchronize in Synchronize timestamps mode.

 - The option is enabled by default and can be configured in Control Panel > Clock and Region > Date and Time > Change time zone.
 Back

 - You can see in the remote file panel, with what precision does WinSCP know the remote file timestamp.
 So if panel shows e.g.